Defence pensions in India

 Defence pensions are pensions paid from the Defence Services Estimates.
 Approximately 36 percent of amount budgeted for defence pensions is on account of defence civilians.
 The Defence pension bill for 2015–2016 was ₹ 54,500 crores, including pension outlay for about 400,000 defence civilians, and about Rs1000 Crores on account of allowances and establishment of Ministry of Finance personnel attached to MOD.
-On an average a defence civilian pensioners cost five times lesser than military pensioner.
+On an average a defence civilian pensioner cost four times higher than military pensioner.
 The per capita expenditure on defence civilians is approximately Rs.
 5.38 Lakhs annually, in comparison with ₹ 1.38 Lakhs a year for defence pensioners paid from the defence services estimates.
 The per capita bill on account of defence civilian pensioners is higher mainly because they serve longer, reach the highest grades in the pay scales, are eligible for One Rank, One Pension (OROP) pensions, and are and host of allowance].
+As of August 2021, SPARSH(Raksha) Pension Administration has been established under DBT(Direct Benefit Transfer) to reduce the Grievances of the Pensioners & to increase transparency Payment to Pensioners.

 Table: Defence pensions

 Ratio military pensioners to serving personnel

 The current ratio of military pensioners to serving military personnel is 1.7 to 1.
 In comparison, the ratio of civil pensioners to civil work force is 0.56 to 1.
 Reducing the ratio of pensioner to serving in the military will, it is argued, greatly reduce the defence pension bill.
 To reduce the military pension bill, the 6 CPC and Koshyari Committee, had urged the Government to absorb Armed Forces personnel after their military engagement in Civil Government organization including Police Organization as is the custom in many countries, including in China, and in advanced economies like S Korea, Singapore, Israel, Switzerland, and the United States.

 The transfer and absorption of Armed Forces personnel after the end of their military service into government organizations and departments where their unique skills, training, discipline and strengths can be optimally used, despite recommendations of the Parliament and Pay Commission, has been mostly ignored by successive Governments, mainly on account of want bureaucratic commitment in MOD, and sustained obstruction by IPS bureaucrats in MHA.